-From Y-3 to Supreme and Louis Vuitton, we chart the rise of luxury and street collaborations, and ask whether they’re useful or harmful to the latter culture.
+From Y-3 to Supreme and Louis Vuitton, we chart the rise of luxury and streetwear collaborations, and ask whether they’re useful or harmful to the hype culture.

 Words: Jessica Beresford